angular/components/src/lib/stepper/stepper.md

 - <kbd>ENTER</kbd>, <kbd>SPACE</kbd>: Selects the step that the focus is currently on
 - <kbd>TAB</kbd>: Focuses the next tabbable element
 - <kbd>TAB</kbd>+<kbd>SHIFT</kbd>: Focuses the previous tabbable element

+### Accessibility
+The stepper is treated as a tabbed view for accessibility purposes, so it is given `role="tablist"` by default.
+The header of step that can be clicked to select the step is given `role="tab"`, and the content that can be expanded upon selection is given `role="tabpanel"`. `aria-selected` attribute of step header and `aria-expanded` attribute of step content is automatically set based on step selection change.

+The stepper and each step should be given a meaningful label via `aria-label` or `aria-labelledby`.